JK-Liu7/MeDUET/README.md

 bash create_latent.sh
 ```

-(2) Run MeDUET pre-training on multi-GPU :
+(2) Run MeDUET pre-training on multi-GPU:

 ```bash
 # An example of pre-training on 4 GPUs with DDP